 Down/feather ratio 90/10

 90/10 down fill ensures optimum insulation at a minimum weight.
 For some of our sleeping bags and apparel we use a high quality down with a fill ratio of 90 % down to 10 % feathers.
-We rely on down with a loft of 700+ cu in and 800+ cu in fill power to achieve this excellent ratio of insulation performance to weight.

 All VAUDE sleeping bags with down fill feature special chamber constructions which prevent the down from shifting and optimizes insulation.